-STUDENT RECORDS RETENTION POLICY
+STUDENT RECORDS RETENTION

 This institution permanently retains the transcripts of students as required by the Standards of Accreditation of ACCSC and section 94900(b) of the California Education Code.
-At a minimum, the institution maintains current records on campus for 3 years after a student's completion or withdrawal and maintains pertinent student records off campus for 5 years after a student's date of completion or withdrawal.
+The school maintains a permanent educational record for all currently enrolled students that consists of all admissions, academic, and financial records and information upon which a student's enrollment is based.
+At a minimum, the institution maintains current records on campus for five years after a student's date of completion or withdrawal.
+The school also maintains student financial records related to financial aid, tuition and fee payments, and tuition refunds for a minimum of five years.
 In addition, the institution maintains records relating to federal financial aid programs as provided by federal law.
-The institution stores all records on or off campus in a manner secure from damage or loss.
+All of these records (physical or electronic) are securely maintained and protected against damage or loss (e.g., fire, water, theft, tampering, etc.).